shakedshoshan/bookStore/README.md

 # BookStore

-This MERN stack application allows you to manage your book collection.
+This MERN stack application is a self-education project, that allows you to manage your book collection.
 You can add, delete, update, and view information about your favorite books.

 ![image](https://github.com/shakedshoshan/bookStore/assets/121875226/89ad948f-f54f-4ed7-9feb-67fc301d2a31)

 ## Features
 Add Books: Effortlessly add new books to your collection by providing details like title, author and publication date.

 Delete Books: Remove books from your collection that you no longer own or want to keep track of.

 Update Books: Keep your information current by editing existing book entries.

 View Books: Browse your book collection and see details about each book.

 ## Technologies
 Frontend: React.js